As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Bubbles and swirls presence | No round bubbles or swirls | For manmade glass fakes – the presence of bubbles and swirls. |

 TIP: Agates look quite dull from the outside.
-It is when they are cut and polished that their intricate wavy patterns and colors are revealed.
+When they are cut and polished, their wavy patterns and colors are revealed.
 Find out about cutting and polishing agate more in the article below:

 How to Cut and Polish Agates?
 Follow These Simple Steps